During the research phase of writing my book From Woe to WOW: How Resilient Women Succeed at Work I gave women audience members a survey. I asked:

 Establish Clear Boundaries

-When challenged or feeling stressed most of us have a tendency to react in a passive, aggressive or passive/aggressive manner.
+When challenged or feeling distress most of us have a tendency to react in a passive, aggressive, or passive/aggressive manner.
 As noted by the survey respondents, women traditionally lean towards passive or passive/aggressive behavior.
 Passive/aggressive behavior puts others in a double bind with a mixed message.
 “I’m in big trouble because of what you did but don’t help me solve it.
 I’ll suffer quietly.”
-It sounds passive with an aggressive undertone.
+It sounds passive with an aggressive, angry undertone.
 The chart below summarizes the differences between acting passively, assertively or aggressively:

 Minimize Acting PASSIVE: